16.1 Education around the World

 The major sociological theories offer insight into how we understand education.
 Functionalists view education as an important social institution that contributes both manifest and latent functions.
 Functionalists see education as serving the needs of society by preparing students for later roles, or functions, in society.
 Conflict theorists see schools as a means for perpetuating class, racial-ethnic, and gender inequalities.
 In the same vein, feminist theory focuses specifically on the mechanisms and roots of gender inequality in education.
 The theory of symbolic interactionism focuses on education as a means for labeling individuals.

 16.3 Issues in Education

 As schools continue to fill many roles in the lives of students, challenges arise.
 Historical issues include the racial desegregation of schools, marked by the 1954 Brown v.
 Board of Education of Topeka ruling.
-In today’s diverse educational landscape, socioeconomic status and diversity remain at the heart of issues in education, with programs such as the Head Start program attempting to give students equal footing.
-Other educational issues that impact society include charter schools, teaching to the test, student loan debt, and homeschooling.
+In today’s diverse educational landscape, socioeconomic status and diversity remain at the heart of issues in education.
+Students with disabilities have improved outcomes compared to previous decades, but issues with identifying and serving varied needs remain.
+Other educational issues that impact society include school choice and standardized testing.